Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 9. In Ubuntu.
 Type command **`nvidia-smi`** to exam if your NVIDIA GPU model is correctly recognized and listed.
    If your NVIDIA GPU model is shown, it means everything works fine.
 ![](/photo/Picture2a.png)
+(Optional) If your USB Drive is more than 64GB.
+This USB Image is created with 64GB sized USB Drive.
+If your USB Drive is more than 64GB physically, after restore your USB Drive will show 64GB only.
+You can use Ubuntu instruction 'sudo gparted' to expend size.
+10. In Ubuntu, Type command **`sudo gparted`**

 **Every time Start DL Coding:**
 1. Boot from restored Ubuntu USB Drive, the Ubuntu login password = **`nvidia`**